roiblum1/BareMetalHostUCS/README.md

 ## Support

 For issues and questions:
-- Check the troubleshooting section above
+- Check the troubleshooting section
 - Review operator logs for detailed error messages
-- Verify UCS Central and Manager connectivity
+- Verify management system connectivity
 - Open an issue in the project repository